OneSaaS/ocp_network_troubleshooting/Exercise1/readme.md

     Take note of the pod IPs and the node that this pod is on
 8. Now, we will edit this deployment to increase the number of replicas to 3 oc edit deployment
+        This will bring up a vi editor.
+Search for replicas and change the number to 3 Save (:wq!)